FernanGI/FernanGI.github.io/index.md

 classes: wide
 author_profile: true
 ---
 ¡Hola!
-I am a PhD student in mathematics at the University of Granada.
-Previously I completed a master in mathematics in the University of Münster under the supervision of Rudolf Zeidler and previously I did a master in Mathematical Research in Universidad Politécnica de Valencia and I completed my bachelor in the Universitat Jaume I of Castellón where I wrote my thesis under the supervision of Vicent Gimeno i Garcia.
-I am interested in differential geometry, mainly geometric analysis and minimal surfaces.
-Also I am interested in scientific computing and programming.
+I am a PhD student in Mathematics at the University of Granada, under the supervision of José María Espinar and Joaquín Pérez.
+Previously, I earned a Master’s degree in Mathematics from the University of Münster, supervised by Rudolf Zeidler, and a Master’s in Mathematical Research from the Polytechnic University of Valencia.
+I completed my Bachelor’s degree at Universitat Jaume I (Castellón), where I wrote my thesis under the guidance of Vicent Gimeno i García.

+My research focuses on differential geometry—particularly geometric analysis and minimal surfaces—and I also have a strong interest in scientific computing and programming.